Feemagie/website-content/blog/starting-streamer-equipment.md

     </AggregateOffer>
 </Review>

-<h3 id="monitor">Balanced Quality Monitor</h3>
+<h3 id="monitor">What Monitor Should I Use?
+Balanced Quality Monitor.</h3>

 What monitor do I need?
 Of course, you can get started with a simple and inexpensive monitor.
-Later in time you'll want to get a monitor that can display the picture extremely fast, clear and without annoying picture / lag errors.
+Later in time you'll want to get a monitor that can display the picture extremely fast, clear and without annoying picture or lag errors.

 <Review
     info="Here's what I use"